November 21, 2018

-Police have told TIME that as opioids become harder to get, addicts turn to meth which is reportedly cheaper and more readily available.
+Medical examiners see evidence in the morgue, as well, specially in states like Texas and Colorado, were meth overdoses outnumber those from heroin.
+Police have told KHN that as opioids become harder to get, addicts turn to meth which is reportedly cheaper and more readily available.

 The study, which was based off of hospital discharge data, found that the cost of amphetamine-related hospitalizations had jumped from $436 million in 2003 to nearly $2.2 billion by 2015 — and Medicaid was the primary payer.

-In the U.S., amphetamine-related hospitalizations were generally due to mental health or cardiovascular complications from the drug's use, the study found.
+In the United States, amphetamine-related hospitalizations were generally due to mental health or cardiovascular complications from the drug's use, the study found.
 About half of the hospitalizations also involved at least one other drug.

-Since many patients are often using other drugs alongside meth and are oftentimes homeless, doctors sometimes have trouble distinguishing symptoms of methamphetamine intoxication and underlying mental health conditions.
+Since many patients are often using other drugs alongside meth, and are homeless, doctors may have difficulty distinguishing symptoms of meth intoxication and existing mental health conditions.